richardhollis/camplayer/README.md

 | H264 854x480@24FPS          | N/A               | N/A            | N/A               | 1 + 6          |

-You can easely perform your own performance tests by running one of the test configs.
+You can easily perform your own performance tests by running one of the test configs.

 ```
 camplayer -c ../tests/test-performance_360pH264-config.ini